jnichols-pdx/cs494-irc/readme.md

 standard IRC protocol as defined in RFC 1459.
 See the file RFC_DRAFT_JTN4.pdf for protocol details.

+## Compiling

+The client and server may be compiled with the command `cargo build`.

+A suite of unit tests may be run against the library code shared in common by the server and client with the command `cargo test`.

 ## Usage - server

 The chat server automatically listens on port 17734 for connections from chat clients.